J. W. Kelly: J. W. Kelly & Co.

-Tennessee was the first state to prohibit and restrict the sale of alcohol.
+Tennessee was one of the first states to prohibit the manufacture and distribution of alcohol within the state.
 In 1877, a law was enacted forbidding the sale of alcohol within four miles of chartered rural schools.
 This was amended in 1887 to prohibit the sale of liquor within four miles of any country school; which virtually banned liquor trade in rural Tennessee.
 By 1903, two more acts were passed that extended the four-mile law to populations of all towns with populations up to 5,000 people.
 By the end of 1907, the Pendleton Act extended the original Four-Mile Law to the larger cities.
 Chattanooga was one of four major cities that remained wet.